David Soares: 2008 re-election campaign

 After a canvass, including the counting of all absentee ballots, the vote was 75,857 for Soares on the Democratic line, 6,548 on the Independence Party line, and 4,882 on the Working Families Party line, for a total of 87,287.
 Cusick received 31,996 votes, and there were 24 "scattered" and "void", or write-in votes.
 There were 29,526 blank votes.

 2012 re-election campaign

 Attorney Lee Kindlon announced his plans to challenge Soares in a Democratic Party primary in 2012.
 Soares was endorsed for re-election by the Albany Times Union.

 Soares won the primary on September 13, 2012, by an unofficial count of 14,498 to 10,1432.

+2024 re-election campaign

+Soares was defeated in a Democratic primary by criminal defense attorney Lee Kindlon, who had unsuccessfully challenged him 12 years earlier, by a margin of 55-45%.
+Soares ran a write-in campaign in the general election, losing to both Kindlon and Republican nominee Ralph Ambrosio.

 Political career plans

 There was speculation in early 2007 in the local and national media that Soares might run for re-election as District Attorney, or for higher office, in 2008.

 Soares was featured in Vibe Magazine, in which interview he discussed his goals and hopes for his career.
 On October 26, 2007, Soares was mentioned in the largest local daily newspaper as a possible replacement for Congressman Mike McNulty in the 2008 race for Congress in the 21st congressional district of New York.
 However, Soares opted to run for re-election in 2008 instead.